ChristianTremblay/BAC0/doc/source/connect.rst

     # Specifying the network mask will allow the usage of a local broadcast address
     # like 192.168.1.255 instead of the global broadcast address 255.255.255.255
     # which could be blocked in some cases.
+    # You can also use :
+    # bacnet = BAC0.lite() to force the script to load only minimum features.
+    # Please note that if Bokeh, Pandas or Flask are not installed, using connect() will in fact call the lite version.

     # Get the list of devices seen on the network
     bacnet.devices